RLux8/stmi_lib/README.md

 ### Burst read transfer ##
 ![single_read](doc/stmi_burst_read.svg)

-An exemmplary burst read transfer in which the bus words located in memory at the byte addresses 0x100, 0x120, 0x140 and 0x160.
+An exemplary burst read transfer in which the bus words located in memory at the byte addresses 0x100, 0x120, 0x140 and 0x160.
 Those words are acknoledged by the ack signal and the transfer completion is signalled by the done signal.
 Note that the request signal may be lowered during the transaction after the transfer has begun, marked by the first ack pulse.